mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/mdy.md

 ---
 title: _MDY interface
-description: Describes the MDY date/time format in the declaration of date/time types.
+description: "Describes the MDY date/time format in the declaration of date/time types. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Describes the MDY date/time format in the declaration of date/time types.